emmajanedrews/base-template/_posts/2018-03-27-how-should-you-prepare-before-you-list.md

 ---
 layout: post
-title: What Can You Do to Help Prepare Your Home for Sale?
+title: How Should You Prepare Before You List?
 tags:
   - Real Estate
   - Home Seller Tips